drodriguezSRL/ORBSLAM3_implementation/how_was_it_made.md

 WSL enables us to run a GNU/Linux environment on Windows.
 Once installed, Ubuntu can be used as a terminal interface on Windows and can launch any linux-native applications.

-IF you don't have the latest WSL install you can run in the command line as administrator the following:
+If you don't have the latest WSL install you can run in the command line as administrator the following:

 ```
-> wsl --install
+wsl --install
 ```

 To install Ubuntu 20.04 run:

 ```
-> wsl --install -d Ubuntu-20.04
+wsl --install -d Ubuntu-20.04
 ```

-You can check all the different distributions install on your Windows machines by typing `> wsl -l -v`
+You can check all the different distributions install on your Windows machine by typing `> wsl -l -v`.
+You can also check a list of all distributions available online for installation by running `wsl -l --online`.

 To open Ubuntu, run in the command line: